 FILING PROCEDURES: The income year of an S corporation is the same as the taxable year for which the corporation reports for Federal purposes.
 The final return is due on or before the date on which the corporation's federal income tax return is due, which is currently the fifteenth day of the third month following the close of the taxable year for the corporation.
 Request for automatic extension of six months to the Internal Revenue Service for filing the returns will be accepted by the Division of Revenue up to the 16th day beyond the date granted by the Internal Revenue Service.
 Additional extensions granted by the Internal Revenue Service.
-Copies of all extensions granted by the Internal Revenue Service for making estimated payments of personal income tax for non-resident shareholders based on the non-residents' share of the S corporation's distributive income.
+Copies of all extensions granted by the Internal Revenue Service must be attached to the Delaware final return.
+The corporation is responsible for making estimated payments of personal income tax for non-resident shareholders based on the non-residents' share of the S corporation's distributive income.
 Estimated payments are paid throughout the year on a quarterly basis.